dprakash2101/hardcoded_ip_check/README.md

 ## Author

-This project is maintained by [dprakash2101](https://github.com/dprakash2101).
+This project is maintained by [Devi Prakash Kandikonda](https://github.com/dprakash2101).